RaulRC/beeva-poc-nifi-usecases/README.md

 ![topo1](https://github.com/RaulRC/beeva-poc-nifi-usecases/blob/master/img/8.png)

-Then, drag and drop from templates option, in the corner top-right:
+Then, drag and drop from templates option, in the toolbar icon.

+You can check your templates in the corner top-right:

 ![topo2](https://github.com/RaulRC/beeva-poc-nifi-usecases/blob/master/img/9.png)